bhubie/talks/blazor-render-modes/slides/slides.md

     - Now if I navigate away from the page - you can see the web socket is closed.
     - TODO - When TO USE
 -->

 ---

+# Interactive Server {.inline-block.view-transition-title}

+## TODO - What is great for

+---

+# Interactive Server {.inline-block.view-transition-title}

+## Each user is own signalR connection

+---
 transition: view-transition
 layout: section